alessandrocarrese/circadian-hacks/papers/06_window_glass_nir_deficit.md

 - LED lighting (essentially zero NIR)
 - Limited outdoor exposure

 The cumulative effect is an unprecedented reduction in NIR exposure compared to historical or outdoor environments.
-Whether this matters for human health depends on the role of chronic NIR exposure in normal physiology—a question that remains incompletely answered.
+Whether this matters for human health depends on the role of chronic NIR exposure in normal physiology-a question that remains incompletely answered.

 ### 4.4 Implications for Building Design